 Supporting the International Social Security Association (ISSA)’s initiative of improving industrial safety, health and well-being, we became a partner of the Vision Zero international program, confirming our intention to reach zero injuries through adherence to the seven “golden rules” promulgated by the program.

-The average dose of personnel radiation exposure was 1.55 mSv that includes the natural background radiation.
-At the same time, in 2018 the values of natural background radiation at the production areas of the Company's enterprises ranged from 0.3 to 1.2 mSv/year.
-The average dose less the natural background radiation in 2018 was 0.76 mSv/year.
-Our LTIFR amounted to 0.31 for the 2018.
+The average dose of personnel radiation exposure was 1.51 mSv that includes the natural background radiation.
+At the same time, in 2019 the values of natural background radiation at the production areas of the Company's enterprises ranged from 0.4 to 1.6 mSv/year.
+Our LTIFR amounted to 0.24 for the 2019.

 Kazatomprom’s leading market position, with a prudent financial policy, low-cost operations, and the ability to quickly adjust production to meet the market’s needs, allows us to sustain strong financial performance in varying market conditions and uranium price environments.